CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 * *Percolation Drainage.* Percolation drainage is implemented in the mushy thermodynamics scheme.
-The harmonic mean of the permeability of the ice column is estimated, as is the hydraulic head (the height of the pond-air interface above sea level, see above).
+The harmonic mean of the permeability of the ice column is estimated, as is the hydraulic head (the height of the pond-air interface above sea level).
 Then the drainage rate is estimated assuming a Darcy flow.
 Percolation drainage in the sealvl scheme is identical to the level-ice scheme except for the calculation of the hydraulic head.